iperezluis/PayBoxApp/README.md

 #  PayBox App

-# It's necessary consider the following instruccions step by step  👋
+# It's necessary consider the following instructions step by step  👋

 - Rebuild the react-native dependences